ontiuk/iPressCT/README.txt

 == Other Stuff ==

-This iPress Child Theme requires the iPressPT Parent Theme.

 iPress consists of 3 primary themes: iPressPT - iPress Parent Theme.
-Not to be used on it's own.
 Designed to work with an iPressCT child theme. iPressCT - iPress Child Theme.
 Requires iPressPT.
 Child themes can be configured and styled as required. iPressST - iPress Standalone Theme.
 Integrates iPressPT & iPressCT.
 Used for standalone theme development.

-Older deprecated but still functional themes: iPress RD iPress RD2

-Upcoming:
-iPressNG	- iPress Angular Theme Framework.
-Custom theme for use with the Angular Framework with particular reference to the WP REST API. iPressRX	- iPress React Theme Framework.
-Custom theme for use with the React Framework with particular reference to the WP REST API. iPress Extensions - Additional modular framework functionality

-== Copyright ==
+iPressRX - iPress React Theme Framework.
+Custom theme for use with the React Framework with particular reference to the WP REST API. iPress Extensions - Additional modular framework functionality == Copyright ==

 iPress WordPress Child Theme is distributed under the terms of the GNU GPL.